namora-fernando/bank-loan-portfolio-analysis/insights.md

 # Bank Loan Portfolio Analysis - Key Insights

-This document summarizes the key insights obtained from the analysis of a retail bank loan portfolio dataset sourced from Kaggle. <br>
-The dataset is used as a representative example of consumer lending data to simulate real-world portfolio risk analysis. <br>
+This document summarizes the key insights obtained from the analysis of a retail bank loan portfolio dataset sourced from Kaggle.
+The dataset is used as a representative example of consumer lending data to simulate real-world portfolio risk analysis.
 The analysis combines exploratory data analysis (EDA) using Python and interactive dashboards built in Tableau to examine loan performance, borrower risk characteristics, and segment-level credit risk patterns.

 ---